aarux-11/streamlit_app/README.md

 # streamlit_app
 Youtube Data Harvesting and Warehousing Project: Aarushi Kumar

-Problem Statement: This project aims to develop a user-friendly Streamlit application that utilizes the Google API to extract information on a YouTube channel, stores it in a MongoDB database, migrates it to a SQL data warehouse, and enables users to search for channel details and join tables to view data in the Streamlit app..
+Problem Statement: This project aims to develop a user-friendly Streamlit application that utilizes the Google API to extract information on a YouTube channel, stores it in a MongoDB database, migrates it to a SQL data warehouse, and enables users to search for channel details and join tables to view data in the Streamlit app.

 The application should have the following features: